 Students, who are unable to write a class test, will have its weighting added to that of the final exam, provided they have a valid reason supported with proper documentation; otherwise, they will receive a mark of zero.

 Summary of Material to be Covered:

-Chapter 1 Introduction to Financial Statements
+Chapter 1 Introduction to Financial Accounting

+- forms of business organization

 - users and uses of financial accounting and financial statements

-- forms of business organization

-- business activities
+- accounting equation

 - intro. to financial statements